 Identification and Separation of Panned Audio Sources in a Stereo Mix

 This example shows how to extract an audio source from a stereo mix based on its panning coefficient.
-This example has two flavors - one in Simulink and the other in MATLAB.
+This example illustrates MATLAB® and Simulink® implementations.

 Panning is a technique used to spread a mono or stereo sound signal into a new stereo or multi-channel sound signal.
 Panning can simulate the spatial perspective of the listener by varying the amplitude or power level of the original source across the new audio channels.

 Panning is an essential component of sound engineering and stereo mixing.
 In studio stereo recordings, different sources or tracks (corresponding to different musical instruments, voices, and other sound sources) are often recorded separately and then mixed into a stereo signal.
 Panning is usually controlled by a physical or virtual control knob that may be placed anywhere from the "hard-left" position (usually referred to as 8 o'clock) to the hard-right position (4 o'clock).
 When a signal is panned to the 8 o'clock position, the sound only appears in the left channel (or speaker).
 Conversely, when a signal is panned to the 4 o'clock position, the sound only appears in the right speaker.
 At the 12 o'clock position, the sound is equally distributed across the two speakers.
 An artificial position or direction relative to the listener may be generated by varying the level of panning.

 Source separation consists of the identification and extraction of individual audio sources from a stereo mix recording.
 Source separation has many applications, such as speech enhancement, sampling of musical sounds for electronic music composition, and real-time speech separation.
 It also plays a role in stereo-to-multichannel (e.g. 5.1 or 7.1) upmix, where the different extracted sources may be distributed across the channels of the new mix.